AcalephStorage/consuloretcd-kv/README.md

 # consul-kv-ceph

-A simple CLI program that connects to consul or etcd KV store
+A simple CLI program that connects to consul or etcd KV store based on `https://github.com/ashcrow/consuloretcd` and `https://github.com/JeanMertz/consulctl`

 Usage: